Striking a balance — The project manager's tightrope between emotional detachment and emotional investment

 Project management is a challenging discipline with many twists and turns.
 Leaders within change can find themselves torn between two equally valid positions on emotional investment in a project.
 One side emphasises the need for emotional distance to ensure rational decision-making and the ability to pivot without remorse.
 The other argues that genuine care and investment in a project are the cornerstones of its success.

-So, which is it?
 Should project managers become impassioned advocates for their projects or maintain emotional detachment?
-As is often the case, the truth lies somewhere in the middle.
+The truth lies somewhere in the middle.

 The value of emotional distance